jcoliz/WindowsAiEdgeLabCV/README.md

 4/24/2019 4:09:05 PM: Recognized {"results":[{"label":"Mug","confidence":1.0}],"metrics":{"evaltimeinms":47,"cycletimeinms":0}}
 ```

-# Step 3: Build and push a moby container
+# Step 3: Build and push a container

 ## Connect to our IoT Core device

 IoT Core container images must be built on an IoT Core device.

-We will need a way to copy files to our device, and a Windows PowerShell window from our development PC connected to that device.
+We will need a way to copy files to our device and a Windows PowerShell window from our development PC connected to that device.

 First, we will map the Q: drive to our device so we can access files.
 You'll need the Device IP Address, as well as the Device Administrator Password.